vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-plutocracy.md

 Money-creators decide where the money they create goes first.
 And, once they’re extraordinarily wealthy, they have power to determine where our public spending goes too, by controlling the media, the propaganda, and the lawmakers with their contributions.
-Money- creators determine whether we invest in a global war machine;
+Money-creators determine whether we invest in a global war machine;
 or sustainable energy; or use our wealth to assure everyone has food, shelter, healthcare and education; or whether we have a few with closets bigger than houses and thousands of thousand-dollar